momosetti/a-spaceship-to-another-dimension/README.md

 ## Requirements

-Make sure you're using LTS node version. (in my case I use Node `16.13.1` )
+Make sure you're using `16.13.1` node version. if you're using `nvm` (node version manager), fire up `nvm use` or `nvm install 16.13.1 && nvm use 16.13.1` to switch to `16.13.1`.
+Otherwise, you could edit the `engine` attribute in `package.json` file to unlock the engine version (isn't recommended!).

 ## How to run the app